cysouw/diathesis/text/c07_reflexive.md

 Es irrt der Mensch so lang er strebt.^[~~DWDS~~: Goethe, Faust: Prolog 317.]
 :::

 The verb *drehen* 'to turn' is an interesting case that needs more research.
 It can be used transitively [@next a] and with a reflexive anticausative diathesis [@next b], see [@sec:reflexive-anticausative].
-However, there are also various context in which the anticausative can be used without a reflexive [@next c].
-In my experience, many German speakers consider this construction without reflexive wrong, but it is clearly attested.
+However, there are also various contexts in which the anticausative can be used without a reflexive [@next c].
+In my experience, many German speakers consider such examples without reflexive to be wrong, but they are clearly attested.
 Something similar happens with *hinknien* 'to kneel down' [@next d]

 ::: ex
 - Ich drehe die Kurbel.